Posts

 Image

-God asked him to lay down the dream he waited years to build.
+He had built everything God said to build.
+And then God asked him to let it go.
 Before the platform.
 Before the audience.
 Before the emails and endorsements.
 There was only a promise.
 Adrian remembered the night God spoke it.
 Quiet.
 Certain.
 Unmistakable.
 “I will establish what you build.”
 He believed God.
 He trusted Him through obscurity, through rejection, through years when nothing moved except his faith.
 He built slowly.
 Carefully.
 Prayerfully.
 And then, finally, it happened.
 The platform took off.
 The Dream Fulfilled Isaac, known to most as Zac, sat across from his father in the office that once felt like a prayer room and now buzzed with momentum.
 The numbers were undeniable.
 The reach was global.
 The influence was real.
 Years of obedience had finally produced visible fruit.
 “This is it,” Zac said, smiling.
 “This is what we waited for.”
 Adrian smiled back, but something inside him shifted.
 That night, long after the building emptied, Adrian stayed behind.
-He stared at the screens...
+He sta...

 Don’t Look Back: When Attachment to the Past Freezes Your Future